 Top Five Overrated Scary Movies

 I've always been fascinated by scary movies.
-We (some of us anyway) actually enjoy getting the bejeezus scared out of us through creepy and clever uses of the genre.
+We actually enjoy getting the bejeezus scared out of us through creepy and clever uses of the genre (some of us, anyway).

-I won't spoil any of these movies for you, but believe me, you'd probably be better off if I did.
+I won't spoil any of these movies, but believe me, you'd probably be better off if I did.

 5. Saw (2004)

 The Premise: Two men awaken imprisoned in a bathroom.
 They receive terrifying instructions from mysterious mastermind Jigsaw: one must kill the other or their families will die.

 Why It's Overrated: I don't mind the premise, but Saw offers one thing: gore.
 I'm not super squeamish, but gore only really scares me if used in conjunction with the right atmosphere.
 Essentially, it has to fit the story, not be used as an excuse for a lame plot.
 A string of disappointing sequels doesn't improve the franchise's reputation.